numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 * `company_shipping_read`
 * `orders_write`

+Although outside the scope of this tutorial, you may also want to include the following permissions if you intend on your application being able to edit plates at a later date.

+* `company_plate_types_read`
+* `orders_packages_plates_write`

 ## Overview

 Here is a bulletted list of stages to help understand what goes on behind the scenes: